Woman admits helping dispose husband's body after son killed him in family's Twin Cities home

 In June, Austin J. Herbst, 27, of New Prague, was sentenced by Judge Carrie Lennon to a 12 ½-year term after pleading guilty to second-degree intentional murder.
 He will serve about 7 ¾ years in prison and the balance on supervised release.

-Gary Herbst was killed in the family's home in Elko New Market on July 6, 2013.
-The body remained in the home until mid-August of that year, when the mother and son dumped it in the woods near Barron, Wis.
+Gary Herbst was killed July 6, 2013, in the family's home in Elko New Market.
+The body remained in the home until mid-August of that year, when the mother and son dumped it in the woods of northwestern Wisconsin, about 90 miles east of Minneapolis.

-The son told the judge during sentencing that years of physical and emotional abuse suffered by his mother and him at his father's hands prompted him to end the torment with a single gunshot.
+The son told the judge during sentencing that years of physical and emotional abuse that he and his mother had suffered at his father's hands prompted him to end the torment with a single gunshot.

-Following the discovery of the skull in late 2017, the rest of the skeletal remains were soon located by Barron County sheriff's deputies.
-It took another 2½ years before authorities identified the remains as those of Gary Herbst, thanks in large part to the DNA Doe Project, a volunteer organization based in California that helps law enforcement solve especially challenging crimes around the country.
+After the skull's discovery, Barron County sheriff's deputies soon found the rest of the victim's skeletal remains.
+It took 2½ years before authorities identified the remains, thanks in large part to the DNA Doe Project, a volunteer organization based in California that helps law enforcement solve especially challenging crimes across the country.

-On June 29, 2020, about a week after authorities announced the identity of the remains, former neighbors told police they saw the Herbst pickup backed up on the grass behind the home after dark in mid-August 2013, the charges against the mother and son read.
-One neighbor saw Connie and Austin Herbst load into the pickup something that looked like rolled-up carpeting.
-Prosecutors believed Gary Herbst' body was in the carpeting.
+On June 29, 2020, about a week after authorities announced the identity of the remains, former neighbors told police they saw the Herbst pickup backed up behind the home after dark in mid-August 2013, the charges against the mother and son read.
+One neighbor saw the two load into the pickup something that looked like rolled-up carpeting.
+Prosecutors believed Gary Herbst's body was inside.

 Paul Walsh • 612-673-4482